dandiarr/fsd-team-2_raizal-index/README.md

 Thanks for visiting our project repository.
 It contains our collaborative works in building a Modern Responsive eCommerce Website dealing with Pets Products and Services.

-Feel free to browse through our project and provide us your feedback.
+Please Feel free to browse through our project and provide us your feedback.
 We do love to hear from you.

-###<ins>Team Members and Role</ins>
+<ins><strong>Team Members and Role<strong></ins>
 Jaslyn Lo: Project Manager
 Fizah: Graphics / Web Designer
 Michael Tan: Software (Web) Developer